OpenChargingCloud/WWCP_OICP/README.md

 of this protocol are the communication aspects between a central clearing house, charge point operators (CPOs) and e-mobility providers (EMPs) in electric mobility.

+### Scope

+This implementation aims to become one of the OICP reference implementations.
+Therefore you will find a lot of inline documentation, many test cases and mockups.
+Beside the obvious implementation of the **Charge Point Operator (CPO)** and **E-Mobility Provider (EMP)** functionalities this software also provides basic functionality of the **Central Service** e.g. for your automated continous integration tests.

 ### Requirements & Configuration

 1. You need .NET6+